GoLearnToCode/kiei925-spring17/weeks/1/homework.md

 **GRADING**

-- 6 points:  A home page showing a simplified version of an Etsy-style home page.
+- 5 points:  A home page showing a simplified version of an Etsy-style home page.
 - 3 points:  Decent visual styling that roughly matches Etsy.com
+- 1 point:  Correct browser tab title ("Etsy")
 - 1 point: The home page includes your estimate and actual time.
 (The time values are not graded.
 You get a point for simply including the proper HTML to display them).

 **HINTS**